guyrt/iter_join/README.md

 iter_join
 =========

-Join operations on pairs of iterables
+Provides join operations on pairs of iterables.

+Supported (so far) are left, inner, and right joins.
+All three use the standard SQL rules over iterables.